Fired Florida officer guilty of slaying black motorist

 Raja's attorneys said Jones' initial "Huh?" shows he identified himself -- the tape picked up something unintelligible and faint.

 The last Florida officer tried for an on-duty killing was Miami's William Lozano in 1989.
 The Hispanic officer fatally shot a black motorcyclist who he said tried to hit him.
-A passenger died when the motorcycle crashed.
-The deaths resulted in three days of rioting.
+A passenger also died when the motorcycle crashed, setting off three days of rioting.

 Lozano was convicted of two manslaughter counts in a Miami trial, but an appeals court dismissed the verdict, saying the case should have been moved because of racial tensions.
 Lozano was acquitted at a 1993 retrial in Orlando.